F4R4N/shop-django-rest-framework/README.md

 # To-Do:
 - [x] add users and configurations
 - [x] add CORS and configurations
+- [x] Make the cart
+- [x] Add JWT authentication ystem
+- [x] add cors and configurations
+- [x] check for availability on get method for all products
+- [x] Add JWT authentication system
+- [x] add product api
+- [x] add delete feature for cart
+- [x] add documentation
 - [ ] add CSRF and configurations
-- [x] Make the cart
 - [ ] add the math operations for quantity
-- [ ] narrow the products to 'Available'
 - [ ] add educational blog
 - [ ] add support
-- [x] Add JWT authentication ystem
-- [x] add cors and configurations
 - [ ] Make the cart
 - [ ] calculate the quantity and valid products to buy
-- [ ] check for availability on get method for all products
 - [ ] add search option for product and category
-- [x] Add JWT authentication system
-- [x] add product api
-- [x] add delete feature for cart
 - [ ] add billing part
 - [ ] third party register
 - [ ] beautify the code
-- [x] add documentation
 - [ ] add the frontend